natureframework/reference-parser/README.md

 print(citation.end.verse)  # Output: 20
 ```

-## Notes
+## Design Constraints

-- The book names must be in all lowercase for simplicity and consistency.
-- Chapter and verse numbers must be composed of two digits (e.g., `01`) for proper sorting.
-- This library is specifically designed for parsing citations from the Gospels only to keep the parsing rules simple.
-- The format is designed to be limited and strict to reduce human errors in typing the citations and to simplify the underlying code to minimize the occurrence of bugs.
+The Design Constraints section outlines specific limitations and rules that govern how the Bible Citation Parser Library operates.
+These constraints are crucial for ensuring the library functions correctly and efficiently.

+1. **Book Names in Lowercase**: Requiring all book names to be in lowercase serves several purposes.
+Firstly, it eliminates ambiguity and the potential for errors related to case sensitivity.
+By standardizing the input format, the library simplifies the parsing process.
+This constraint ensures consistency across all inputs, making it easier for users to remember how to format their citations and for the library to process them.

+2. **Two-Digit Chapter and Verse Numbers**: Mandating that chapter and verse numbers be formatted with two digits (e.g., `01` instead of `1`) aims to facilitate proper sorting and uniformity.
+This formatting choice helps in distinguishing between single and multiple-digit numbers, ensuring that citations are parsed and sorted correctly, especially when dealing with ranges.
+It also contributes to the overall consistency of the citation format.

+3. **Focus on the Gospels Only**: Limiting the scope of the library to parsing citations from the Gospels (Matthew, Mark, Luke, and John) significantly simplifies the parsing rules.
+The Gospels have a relatively uniform structure compared to other parts of the Bible, which can vary widely in their formatting and numbering.
+By focusing on a specific subset of the Bible, the library can offer more accurate and efficient parsing capabilities without the need to account for the complexities and exceptions present in other books.

+4. **Strict and Limited Format**: Adopting a strict and limited format for citations reduces the likelihood of human error and simplifies the underlying code.
+By defining clear rules for how citations must be formatted, the library can more easily detect and parse the intended references.
+This constraint also helps in minimizing the occurrence of bugs by reducing the number of edge cases and variations the library needs to handle.
+A well-defined format ensures that users know exactly how to input their citations, leading to fewer errors and a smoother user experience.